BetonQuest/BetonQuest/docs/Documentation/Scripting/Building-Blocks/Events-List.md

 You can use `add_experience`, `add_level`, `set_experience_bar` and`set_level` as modification typs.

-For a better understanding, the player has tree values for experience: The experience points in total.
+For a better understanding, the player has three values for experience: The experience points in total.
 The levels, shown as the number at the experience bar and which increments after reaching a certain amount of experience points.
 And the experience bar itself, which is a percentage of the experience points needed to reach the next level.